Sell Your Amazon FBA Private Label Brand to Us!

 - All or most products being sold are private brands owned by the seller, preferably with applicable trademarks

-- Established off-Amazon presence: website, social media presence, email list, sales on other marketplaces
+- Established off-Amazon presence: website, social media presence, email list, sales on other marketplaces.
+This is a nice bonus but not essential

 How Much is My Amazon Brand Worth?

-This depends on many factors, but generally speaking we see multiples of between 10x and 20x the monthly net income for most Amazon businesses.
-This means 1 to 3 times the annual net income.
-So if you sell $100,000 in sales per month and your net income on that is $30,000 then you’d likely be looking at a valuation between $300,000 and $600,000.
+This depends on many factors, but generally speaking we see multiples of between 20x and 30x the monthly net income for most Amazon businesses.
+So if you sell $100,000 in sales revenue per month and your net income on that is $30,000 after all expenses, then you’d likely be looking at a valuation between $600,000 and $900,000.

 Key factors determining where in this range the value is include: is it FBA vs. FBM, is it a reseller vs. a private label, sales volume, how many products/SKUs are being sold, how diversified is revenue by product, how long have the products been established, are there any non-Amazon assets such as website that accompany the core business, etc. Also how the deal is structured – all cash up front vs. a payout over time or earn-out, etc.

-Isn’t 10-20x Low?
-I See Bigger Numbers on Other Websites?
+Isn’t 20-30x Low?
+I See Bigger Numbers on Other Websites!

 Many brokers publish their best multiples in order to attract potential sellers.
-They may even list your business at a 20-25X monthly multiple but that doesn’t mean that is what you will get.
+They may even list your business at a 50X monthly multiple but that doesn’t mean that is what you will get.
 Oftentimes they are showing the highest examples and those are examples where there are earn-outs, payment terms, etc. and not guaranteed cash up front.
-So in other words, we’re just trying to be “real” with you!
+Likewise, many aggregators like to share the stories of their higher multiple purchases in order to stimulate new deal flow – to get other potential sellers to come to them.
+But in reality in many cases those are the exceptions and filled with caveats.

 Would NFM Buy My Account, Business or Brand?
 And What’s the Difference?

-Typically we are looking to acquire brands and thus likely would not purchase your business.
-This is commonly referred to as an asset acquisition.
+Typically we are looking to acquire brands and thus likely would not purchase your business outright.
+This is commonly referred to as an asset acquisition, and its actually how most FBA acquisitions are structured.
 In some select cases, we might be interested in possibly buying the business itself.
 Usually there is not much difference from a valuation standpoint, its more about limiting liability and combining efficiencies.
 In no case would we be interested in buying an account though by itself (without purchasing the company itself) as that is against Amazon’s TOS.
 Please do not contact us asking us to buy your reseller account.
 We’re not interested!

 Does NFM Buy Amazon Accounts?